-The Department of Nutritional Sciences offers both a Master of Science and a Doctor of Philosophy in Nutritional Sciences, as well as a Master of Science in Personalized Nutrition.
-University of Connecticut undergraduates can also pursue a fast track pathway (4 + 1 program) that allows them to earn both a Bachelor of Science degree and a Master of Science in Nutritional Sciences degree in 5 years.
+• The Department of Nutritional Sciences offers both a Master of Science and a Doctor of Philosophy in Nutritional Sciences, as well as a Master of Science in Personalized Nutrition.
+University of Connecticut undergraduates can also pursue a fast track pathway (4 + 1 program) that allows them to earn both a Bachelor of Science degree and a Master of Science in Nutritional Sciences or a Master of Science in Personalized Nutrition degree in 5 years.
 Students in the MS and PhD in Nutritional Sciences elect to emphasize one of four areas in human nutrition: Molecular Nutrition, Metabolism, Community/Public Health Nutrition, and Food Science/Nanotechnology.
 Each emphasis area is interdisciplinary in approach and is supported by a broad range of local, national, and international collaborations.
 In addition to coursework and graduate exams, the MS in Nutritional Sciences program usually requires a thesis and the Ph.D. program requires a dissertation.
-The MS in Personalized Nutrition uniquely combines courses in nutrigenomics, clinical nutrition, and nutritional biochemistry to provide a foundation of knowledge and skills for Personalized Nutrition professionals.
+The MS in Personalized Nutrition is fully online and does not require a thesis.
+This specialized MS in Personalized Nutrition uniquely combines courses in nutrigenomics, clinical nutrition, and nutritional biochemistry to provide a foundation of knowledge and skills for Personalized Nutrition professionals.